-\textbf{Integrated Strategy for Routing and Scheduling}.
 As explained in Sec. \ref{Mapping challenges of a crossbar architecture}, both routing and scheduling techniques must avoid conflicts.
-To do that, a specific strategy needs to be followed.
-There can be various strategies for various goals with trade-offs between performance and compilation time.
-The presented \textit{Integrated Strategy} tilts towards minimizing compilation time while having great prospects to be competitive against other solutions that focus on algorithm performance as will be discussed in Sec. \ref{Discussion and future directions}.
+To do that, a specific strategy needs to be conceptualized.
+There can be various strategies with various performance and compilation time trade-offs.
+The presented \textit{Integrated Strategy} tilts towards minimizing compilation time while having great prospects to be competitive against other strategies that focus on algorithm performance, as will be discussed in Sec. \ref{Discussion and future directions}.

-Firstly, in the \textit{Integrated Strategy}, the checkerboard pattern qubit placement \cite{li2018crossbar}, also known as "idle-configuration" in \cite{helsen2018quantum}, should be maintained as much as possible.
+To begin with, in the \textit{Integrated Strategy}, the checkerboard pattern qubit placement \cite{li2018crossbar}, also known as "idle-configuration" in \cite{helsen2018quantum}, should be maintained as much as possible.
 This provides at least two empty sites for every qubit to move towards to.

-When routing for two-qubit gates, we maintain the checker-board pattern throughout the circuit execution with a conflict-free shuttle-based SWAP technique can be used (\cite{morais2019mapping}) as shown in Fig. \ref{fig:shuttle_based_SWAP}.
+When routing for two-qubit gates, we maintain the checker-board pattern throughout the circuit execution with a conflict-free shuttle-based SWAP technique \cite{morais2019mapping} as shown in Fig. \ref{fig:shuttle_based_SWAP}.
 Note that this movement of qubits results in a gate overhead of $4$ (i.e., $4$ shuttle operations), but a depth overhead of $2$, as these two shuttle pairs can always be executed in parallel.
-To bring the two qubits to the appropriate sites and allow two-qubit interactions, multiple shuttle-based SWAPs might be performed.
-For that, we have implemented a shortest-path algorithm based on the Manhattan distance.
-When one of the qubits is placed in the desired position, the next step is a horizontal shuttle, either to the left or to the right, after which the target and control qubits are vertically adjacent for interaction, and the checkerboard pattern is temporarily broken.
-Proceeding the \(\sqrt{SWAP}\), a shuttle instruction returns the qubit to the previous position and the checkerboard pattern gets restored.
-Note that the aforementioned process can be successfully executed only in that particular order, otherwise there can be a routing conflict.
+To bring one of the qubit operants to the appropriate position before the two-qubit interaction, multiple shuttle-based SWAPs might be performed.
+For that, we have implemented a shortest-path algorithm based on the Manhattan distance between the qubit operants.
+Once the two qubits are in the shortest position possible, the next step is a horizontal shuttle of one of them, either to the left or to the right, after which the target and control qubits are vertically adjacent, and the checkerboard pattern is temporarily broken.
+Proceeding the \(\sqrt{SWAP}\), a final shuttle returns the qubit to the previous position, and the checkerboard pattern gets restored.
+Note that the aforementioned process can be successfully executed only in that particular order, otherwise, there can be a routing conflict.
 Overall, routing for two-qubit gates requires at least one shuttle-based SWAP and exactly two horizontal shuttles.